hanshenrikjeppesen/ITEK_01_network/doc/git_pycharm.md

 ![missing](https://hanshenrikjeppesen.github.io/ITEK_01_network/doc/images/rasp_push_succes.png)

-1. Now we can return to the raspberry pie and give the command `git pull` maybe you will need to do a` sudo got pull`.
+1. Now we can return to the raspberry pie and give the command `git pull` maybe you will need to do a` sudo git pull`.
 Git will now retrieve the updated code.
 2. we can test it by running the program again